smaxand/smaxand.github.io/_pages/research.md

 Efficient and Just Electrification in Rural Sub-Saharan Africa
 *with T. Grandón and J. Schwenzer*

-Bivariate quantiles for basic social needs
+Bivariate quantiles for basic needs
 *with F. Dorn*

 Do monetary policy shocks affect financial uncertainty?
 A non-Gaussian proxy SVAR approach